dvudd/CI_PP2/README.md

 #### CSS
 No errors were found when passing through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 #### JavaScript
-No errors were found when passing through the [JShint](https://jshint.com) analysis tool.
+No errors were found when passing through the [JShint](https://jshint.com) analysis tool using `esversion: 8`.
 #### Google Chrome Lighthouse Reports
 ##### Desktop
 ![Lightouse Desktop](readme-images/lighthouse-desktop.webp)